Moree, New South Wales: British colonisation

+Township of Moree

-In 1851 James and Mary Brand arrived and built a general store on the banks of the river in 1852.
-A post office was added the following year.
-The family sold up and moved to the Hunter Region in 1857 but James died in 1858 leaving Mary with six children so she returned opened another business and in 1861 she opened the town's first inn.
+In 1851 James Brand and Mary Geddes arrived with their Aboriginal servant girl Jane Laney.
+They built a general store on the banks of the river in 1852.
+They added a post office was added the following year.
+The family sold up and moved to the Hunter Region in 1857 but James died in 1858.
+The widowed Mary was left with six children to support.
+She returned to Moree to open another business, and in 1861 she opened the community's first inn.

 Moree was gazetted as a town in 1862, with land sales proceeding that year.

-A court of petty sessions was established in 1863, and there was a severe flood in 1864.
+A court of petty sessions was established in 1863.
+A severe flood took place in 1864.
 The first constable arrived and a police station was set up in 1865.
-The first church (Wesleyan) was built in 1867 when the town had a population of 43.
+The first church (Wesleyan Methodist) was built in 1867, when the town had a population of 43.

-As closer settlement proceeded agriculture emerged as a thriving industry on the fertile flood plains.
-Banking began in 1876 and the first local newspaper was set up in 1881, at which time the population was 295.
+As closer settlement proceeded, agriculture emerged as a thriving industry on the fertile flood plains.
+Banking began in 1876.
+The first local newspaper was set up in 1881, at which time the population was 295.

 The town became a municipality in 1890.
-During 1894 construction of the heritage listed Federation-style lands office commenced and ended that years with the completion of the ground floor.
+During 1894 construction of the Federation-style lands office started; it ended that year with the completion of the ground floor.
+(The building is now heritage listed.)
 The second storey was added in 1903.

-In 1895 the Great Artesian Basin which sits under Moree was tapped and yields over thirteen megalitres of water every day.
-The bore was sunk to 3000 ft deep in order to provide water for agricultural pursuits but was proved unsuitable for this purpose.
-The railway line and service from Sydney arrived in 1897.
+In 1895 the Great Artesian Basin, which sits under Moree, was tapped; it yields more than thirteen megalitres of water daily.
+The bore was sunk to 3000 ft deep in order to provide water for agricultural pursuits, but was proved to be unsuitable for this purpose.